New religious movement: History

 New religious movements expanded in many nations in the 1950s and 1960s at the height of the counterculture movements.
 Japanese new religions became very popular after the Shinto Directive (1945) forced the Japanese government to separate itself from Shinto, which had been the state religion of Japan, bringing about greater freedom of religion.

-In 1954, Scientology was founded in the United States and the Unification Church was founded in South Korea.
+In 1954, Scientology was founded in the United States, by L. Ron Hubbard.
+It can be considered a psychotherapy-oriented religion.
+In 1954 the Unification Church by Sun Myung Moon was founded, in South Korea.
 In 1955, the Aetherius Society was founded in England.
-It and some other NRMs, have been called UFO religions because they combine the belief in extraterrestrial life with traditional religious principles.
+It and some other NRMs have been called UFO religions because they combine the belief in extraterrestrial life with traditional religious principles.

 In 1965, Paul Twitchell founded Eckankar, an NRM derived partially from Sant Mat.
-In 1966, the International Society for Krishna Consciousness was founded in the United States by A.C.
-Bhaktivedanta Swami Prabhupada and Anton LaVey founded the Church of Satan.
-In 1967, The Beatles' visit to Maharishi Mahesh Yogi in India brought public attention to the Transcendental Meditation movement.
+In 1966, the International Society for Krishna Consciousness (ISKCON) was founded in the United States by A. C. Bhaktivedanta Swami Prabhupada, and Anton LaVey founded the atheist Church of Satan.
+In 1967, the Beatles' visit to Maharishi Mahesh Yogi in India brought public attention to the Transcendental Meditation movement.

 In the late 1980s and 1990s, the decline of communism and the revolutions of 1989 opened up new opportunities for NRMs.
 Falun Gong was first taught publicly in Northeast China in 1992 by Li Hongzhi.
-At first it was accepted by the Chinese government and by 1999 there were 70 million practitioners in China, but in July 1999 the government started to view the movement as a threat and began attempts to eradicate it.
+At first, it was accepted by the Chinese government, and by 1999 there were 70 million practitioners in China.
+But in July 1999, the government started to view the movement as a threat and began attempts to eradicate it.

-In the 21st century, many NRMs are using the Internet to give out information, to recruit members, and sometimes to hold online meetings and rituals.
+In the 21st century, many NRMs are using the Internet to give out information, recruit members, and sometimes to hold online meetings and rituals.
 That is sometimes referred to as cybersectarianism.
 Sabina Magliocco, professor of Anthropology and Folklore at California State University, Northridge, has discussed the growing popularity of new religious movements on the Internet.

-In 2006 J. Gordon Melton, executive director of the Institute for the Study of American Religions at the University of California, Santa Barbara, told The New York Times that 40 to 45 new religious movements emerge each year in the United States.
+In 2006, J. Gordon Melton, executive director of the Institute for the Study of American Religions at the University of California, Santa Barbara, told The New York Times that 40 to 45 new religious movements emerge each year in the United States.

 In 2007, religious scholar Elijah Siegler said that, though no NRM had become the dominant faith in any country, many of the concepts they first introduced (often referred to as "New Age" ideas) have become part of worldwide mainstream culture.